Spain in Short

 Having one of the newer National Health Systems, many visitors are surprised and impressed with the

-provide a top class service.
-With a large percentage of European retirees choosing Spain, the health
+insurers to provide a top class service.
+With a large percentage of European retirees choosing

-system is always a large factor in that decision process and Spain does not disappoint.
+Spain, the health system is always a large factor in that decision process and Spain does not

 Spain's legal system is the same as most European countries, based on the Roman system - and very

 different to the Anglo Saxon system in the UK and USA.
 You must use a locally qualified lawyer for